How Does Ultrasonic Fuel Injector Cleaning Really Work?

-These vehicles are equipped with fuel injection systems (fuel injectors) that act as mini spray guns to deliver the just-right amount of fuel to the automotive combustion chambers.
+Many modern-day vehicles are now equipped with fuel injection systems (fuel injectors) that act as mini spray guns to deliver the just-right amount of fuel to the automotive combustion chambers.

 Why do Fuel Injectors Go Bad?

-Most of the time, these are often clogged due to the dust, oil, or debris deposited inside the injector or filter.
+While there can be various reasons for diesel fuel injectors getting clogged or failing completely, most of the time, these are often due to the dust, oil, or debris deposited inside the injector or filter.

 Especially when you use poor quality fuel in your truck or car, it develops a heavy varnish build-up in the fuel injectors, making them clogged.